Which Therapy Should I Choose?

-This type of change occurs at the neurological level through a process called ‘memory re-consolidation’ and effectively ‘re-writes’ the unhelpful emotional learning that produces the pathological symptom.
+This type of change occurs at the emotional level through a process called ‘memory re-consolidation’ and effectively ‘re-writes’ the unhelpful emotional learning that produces the pathological symptom.

-The types of therapy we use at TranceForm to bring about a Transformational change include ‘Psychoanalysis‘, a psycho-dynamic therapy that helps a person to explore these deeply embedded ’emotional learnings’ and in doing so, to replace them with newer and more consolidated and balanced learnings gained throughout the life course to date.
+The types of therapy we use at TranceForm to bring about a transformational change include ‘Psychoanalysis‘, a psycho-dynamic therapy that helps a person to explore these deeply embedded ’emotional learnings’ and in doing so, to replace them with newer and more balanced learnings gained throughout the life course to date.

 Transformation change, once effected, is permanent and total.

 Incremental changes are ‘step improvements’ brought about by the development of improved management of thinking (cognition) and therefore of the behavioural responses brought about that those ‘improved’ thoughts.

 Technically, the incremental changes affected by cognitive therapies are not ‘permanent’ or ‘transformational’ (although they can become ‘normalised’ with deliberative practice)but for many people still represent a significant improvement that is more than acceptable.